PIRomanCod/Power-BI-Portfolio/README.md

 ## Contact Information

 If you have any questions, feedback, or collaboration opportunities, please feel free to reach out to me.
-You can contact me via email at [info@1.com](mailto:info@4751413@gmail.com) or connect with me on LinkedIn at [PiRoman](https://www.linkedin.com/in/yourname).
+You can contact me via email at [475@gmail.com](mailto:info@4751413@gmail.com) or connect with me on LinkedIn.

 Thank you for visiting my Data Analysis Portfolio!
 I hope you find my projects informative and insightful.